pavshah801/trurep/README.md

 Stages 1,2,3,4+5,6,7,8,9 to run in series.

-Stage 8 can be run in parallel with other stages.
+Stage 8 can be run in parallel with other stages,excluding stage 9.

 Stages 4 and 5 in 4+5 to run in parallel.